The Mist Trail and John Muir Trail are two of Yosemite’s most iconic hikes, each leading to the breathtaking Vernal and Nevada Falls. 😍

 With so many stunning trails to choose from in Yosemite, it can be hard to decide which one will give you the best experience in the limited time you have.

-Hopefully, this comparison of the Mist Trail and John Muir Trail help you narrow down which route is best for your adventure.
+Hopefully, this comparison of the Mist Trail and John Muir Trail help you choose which route is best for your adventure.

 If this guide inspires you to hike the Mist Trail and/or John Muir Trail to Vernal Fall and/or Nevada Fall, I’d love to hear about your adventure.
 Leave a comment and share your experience!